theCompanyDream/theCompanyDream/README.md

 Your friendly neighborhood coder with a passion for turning dreams into digital reality.
 With a keyboard as my trusty sword and a coffee mug as my compass, I sail through the vast seas of code, seeking treasures in the form of elegant solutions and innovative creations.

 Whether it's:
- - slaying :bug:,
+ - slaying :bug:s
- - crafting seamless user experiences,
+ - crafting 🪡 👱 experiences,
- - or hoisting the sails of efficiency,
+-  hoisting the sails of efficiency

 # I'm all about making technology work for you

 <details>
 <summary>Social Media</summary>